-The Shared Ownership market saw strength and growth in 2022/23 despite the economic factors that affected the market as a whole; namely rapid and high interest rate rises, lack of mortgage availability and cost of living pressures on households seeking to move.
-These factors were at their most significant at the end of Q2 and in Q3, 2022/23 and enabled Torus to take advantage of market volatility while making significant numbers of property purchases from volume house-builders.
-The ability of Torus to offer these homes for Shared Ownership compared to the house builder offer of Outright Sale resulted in Torus completing over 200 sales in the financial year, a 30% increase on its original full-year forecast.
+The Shared Ownership market remained surprisingly resilient in 2023/24 despite the economic factors that affected the market as a whole; namely rapid and high interest rate rises, lack of mortgage availability and cost of living pressures on households seeking to move.
+These factors enabled Torus to take advantage of market volatility while making significant numbers of property purchases from volume house-builders.
+The ability of Torus to offer these homes for Shared Ownership compared to the house builder offer of Outright Sale resulted in Torus completing almost 300 sales in the financial year.
 The Shared Ownership mortgage market has recovered well from the influences seen in late 2022 and Torus Developments has ended the year with its best ever results in terms of property sales, sales income and profit with a positive outlook for 2023/24, particularly around Shared Ownership.
+Opportunities for continued bulk purchases from volume house builders is likely to continue into 2024/25 until mortgage rates reduce more significantly.